In June, I visited Canada for only the second time. Toronto to be specific.

 After my conference wrapped up, I dedicated a full day to a Niagara Falls tour, and it was awesome!

-You don't need more than a day when doing the trip from Toronto, but trying to do it in less means missing out on some of the cool opportunities.
+You don't need more than a day when making the trip from Toronto, but trying to do it in less means missing out on some of the cool opportunities.

 I'm speaking specifically about the option to take a helicopter ride over the falls, as well as a ride in the traditional Maid of the Mist boats that take you up close to the world's most powerful waterfall.